Common Questions (and Answers)

 - Can I have a telephone land-line?

 The residential complex is hard-wired to accommodate these land lines.
 If you want this type of phone service in your room, you will need to bring your own phone device.
 Contact the Telecommunications Office (503-838-8010), located on the main floor of the Administration Building to set up your phone service.
 Answering machines are not necessary as an automated answering system (AUDIX) is already in place in each of the rooms.

 - What is my phone number?

-If you choose to bring a phone (non-cell) and hook it up in your room, phone number information is available at the Residential Service Center (RSC), located on the North side of the Valsetz Dining Hall (503-838-8363), University Housing, located on the South side of the Valsetz Dining Hall (503-838-8311), or Telecommunications Office (503-838-8010), located on the main floor of the Administration Building.
+If you choose to bring a phone (non-cell) and hook it up in your room, phone number information is available at the Residential Service Center (RSC), located on the North side of the Valsetz Dining Hall (503-838-8363), University Housing, located on the ground floor of Ackerman Hall (503-838-8311), or Telecommunications Office (503-838-8010), located on the main floor of the Administration Building.